nkahe/portfolio/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** <br>
+Hi I am **{{ site.author.name }}**. <br>

 I'm Business Information Systems tradenom and looking for a job in software development.
 I have most experience in making user interfaces in context of web front-end development.
-I've background in technology oriented primary teacher education.
-I'm long time Linux fan but experience on working in different environments.
+I also got degree in technology oriented primary teacher education.
+I'm long time Linux and open source enthusiast.

 Skills percentages mainly reflect how much time I've spent learning and using different skills.